iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 This section is non-normative.

 - **Security**: implementors SHOULD transmit the presentation over an encrypted channel etc. [see authentication](./authentication.md).
 - **Authentication**: it is RECOMMENDED to use either the [authentication protocol](./authentication.md) for once-off mutual authentication or to establish [sender-authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) for continuous authentication of both parties in the DIDComm thread.
-Signatures (`proof` fields) and [signed DIDComm messages](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) SHOULD NOT be relied upon for this in general: https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message
+Signatures (`proof` fields) and [signed DIDComm messages][SDM] SHOULD NOT be relied upon for this in general: https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message
 - **Authorisation**: establishing whether either party is allowed to request/offer presentations is an application-level concern.
 - **Validation**: apart from verifying the presentation and credentials are signed by a trusted issuer, how credential subject matter fields are checked for disputes is out-of-scope.